-Then our amazing and adorable Henry came along, and the journey of parenting began.
+Then our amazing and adorable Patrick came along, and the journey of parenting began.
 What a blessing and amazing privilege it is to be a parent and absolutely the hardest thing a couple can ever do together!

 Richard found the change difficult and I noticed him starting to withdraw.
 The more he withdrew the more I felt I had to step up.
 Eventually he didn’t know his role and I just got on with things without him.
 It was a self-perpetuating cycle.
 Richard lost his time to renovate the cars (at least for the time being, I am certain there is going to come a time when I loose them both to the garage!) and I lost my tidy house, wow my head is bursting now!

 The diving, well we tried that, it didn’t work.
 To do the diving we did you have to keep your hand in, you can’t just jump in.
 Also I suddenly realised that we were doing dangerous stuff and it wasn’t just about me and my risk anymore, I had a wonderful little boy to consider.
-So this space went, again at least until Henry can join us.
+So this space went, again at least until Patrick can join us.